Projects

 Distylous and homostylous Linum.

-In this project, we will investigate evolutionary processes at one of the first discovered supergenes, the distyly S-locus.
+In this project, we are investigating the evolutionary processes at one of the first discovered supergenes, the distyly S-locus.
 The S-locus governs distyly, a balanced floral polymorphism that ensures outcrossing and efficient pollen transfer between compatible plants.
-We will conduct our studies in Linum, where the dynamic nature of distyly presents an outstanding opportunity to study the evolutionary processes associated with supergene maintenance and loss.
-Specifically, we will make full use of the latest advances in genome sequencing to establish a genomic framework for the study of distyly in Linum.
-We will then use this framework to comprehensively test hypotheses on the evolution and breakdown of the distyly supergene, specifically investigating evolutionary genetic similarities to incipient sex chromosomes.
-This project is funded by a European Research Council Starting Grant.
+We are conducting our studies in Linum, where the dynamic nature of distyly presents an outstanding opportunity to study the evolutionary processes associated with supergene maintenance and loss.
+Specifically, we have made full use of the latest advances in genome sequencing to establish a genomic framework for the study of distyly in Linum, by sequencing the genomes of distylous and homostylous pairs of taxa widely spread across the Linum phylogeny.
+We are now using this framework to comprehensively test hypotheses on the evolution and breakdown of the distyly supergene.
+This project has been funded by a European Research Council Starting Grant, by the Swedish Research Council and by the Carl Tryggers foundation.
+With a new Swedish Research Council Project Grant, starting in 2024, we will extend this work to study the genetic basis and genomic consequences of the convergent evolution and loss of distyly in Linum.Linum grandiflorum, Linum perenne

 Evolutionary consequences of plant mating system shifts